 4. LOOK FOR HOUSING AND CARE OPTIONS THAT BEST PROVIDE WHAT IS NEEDED.
 One of the best things caregivers can do for themselves is to orchestrate the right housing and care environment, even though there might be resistance.
 Downsizing and moving to a life-care community can help prevent boomer financial losses and lighten the caregiving load significantly, according to Peter Robinson, a vice president of the nonprofit Virginia Baptist Homes.

 Elders might be resistant to change, but chances are the colonial with four upstairs bedrooms that worked when you were a child isn’t needed – and is far from ideally suited – for this stage of life.
 “So many seniors’ needs can be met by finding the right housing and care environment.
 There are more options than most people know about or understand. … Richmond has more than 100 seniors communities that offer a variety of solutions from low-income to high-end homes, or from those who need no personal care to high levels of medical care,” said Katharine Ross, vice president of Seniors Guide, a local free magazine and website identifying and explaining these options.
-[Editor’s note: Seniors Guide is published by Ross Publishing, BOOMER’s parent company.]
+[Editor’s note: Seniors Guide is published by Ross Media Solutions, BOOMER’s parent company.]

 Sometimes people balk at moving because it simply seems too daunting to handle.
 There are moving companies that specialize in the unique needs of the elderly.
 Senior move specialist and owner of Door-to-Door Solutions Katie Hamann advises: “Hiring help to delegate the tasks of the move, or the organizing of the home, will save hours of time that can then be spent enjoying the person you are caring for, or just give you time for yourself.”